 As for TSN applications, such as smart factory and automation field, TSN bridges can be configured in three different types.
 The first type is to use 5G system as a TSN bridge (see Figure 17).
 3GPP domain needs to consider the timing synchronization and TSN translator (TT) function in UE and 5G CN.
 The second type is to use WLAN and 5G CN interworking as a TSN bridge (see Figure 18).
 The third type is to use WLAN only as a TSN bridge (see Figure 19).

-Figure17.
+Figure 17.
 TSN bridge using 5G AN and CN

-Figure18.
+Figure 18.
 TSN bridge using WLAN and 5G CN interworking

-Figure19.
+Figure 19.
 TSN bridge using WLAN only

 Conclusions

-The IEEE 802.11 Standard can support interworking with the 3GPP 5G network and is able to support high data rates to meet the performance goals of 5G network vision in the low mobility scenario.
-The new functional entities and signaling procedures have been identified:
+The IEEE Std 802.11 based WLANs can and do support interworking with the 3GPP 5G network and are able to support high data rates to meet the performance goals of the 5G network vision in a low mobility scenario.
+This report identifies the functional entities and signaling procedures necessary to provide interworking:

 Registration and authentication